Mackenzie Mathis, PhD

 I received my BSc from the University of Oregon, then worked in the labs of Hynek Wichterle and Christopher Henderson at Columbia University to build in vitro models of ALS.
 I then attended Harvard University for my PhD, where I worked in the laboratory of Nao Uchida investigating the role of reward and sensory prediction errors in guiding motor learning.
 Before starting at the Rowland, I was a postdoctoral fellow in the group of Matthias Bethge (University of Tübingen).

 Melody is co-mentored by Mackenzie and Nao Uchida.
-Her thesis work is focused on quantitative behavioral metrics during a rapidly learned freely-moving reaching task in mice.
+Her thesis work is focused on quantitative behavioral metrics during a rapidly learned freely-moving reaching & pulling task in mice.

 Alexander studied Mathematics at the Ludwig Maximilians University in Munich.
 For his dissertation he derived properties of grid cells from optimal coding principles.
 As a Marie-Curie Fellow, we works on trail tracking in mice with Venki Murthy (MCB, Harvard) and Matthias Bethge (University of Tübingen).
+He collaborates closely with us on computational models of motor adaptation and learning.
 He strives to understand how internal representations guide behavior and how internal models are implemented in the brain.